The PIMMUR Principles: Ensuring Validity in Collective Behavior of LLM Societies: Results

-\citet{cisneros2024large} explore whether LLM-mediated social relationships conform to Heider's balance theory~\cite{heider1946attitudes}.
-According to the theory, a triad achieves balance only under three conditions: (1) all three individuals are mutual friends, (2) two pairs are enemies while the remaining pair are friends (capturing the principle that ``the enemy of my enemy is my friend''), or (3) all three are mutual enemies.
+\citet{cisneros2024large} explore whether LLM-mediated social relationships conform to Heider's structural~\cite{heider1946attitudes} and David's clustering~\cite{davis1967clustering} balance theory.
+According to these theories, a triad achieves balance only under three conditions: (1) all three individuals are mutual friends, (2) two pairs are enemies while the remaining pair are friends (capturing the principle that ``the enemy of my enemy is my friend''), or (3) all three are mutual enemies.
 In each interaction, agents are provided with the current relationship states and asked to decide how they would update their own relations with others.

-However, this setup faces two key limitations: (1) \textbf{Unawareness}: the instructions are overly explicit, allowing LLMs to easily identify the underlying theory.
-All tested models recognized this social experiment as shown in Table~\ref{tab:unawareness-result}.
-(2) \textbf{Interaction}: unlike the real world, where people infer relationships through observation of interactions rather than being explicitly informed, the agents receive direct relational information.
-We address these limitations by engaging three agents in group discussions where they act according to an underlying relationship graph.
-To achieve balance, agents must infer the relationship between the other two members and spontaneously adopt the reasoning patterns described by Heider's theory.
-As shown in Fig.~\ref{fig:social-balance}, we find a markedly lower proportion of simulations reaching balance, suggesting that LLMs cannot conform to balance theory as often as previously reported to.
+However, our audit reveals that these observations are likely methodological artifacts rather than emergent social dynamics, stemming from two primary confounds: \begin{itemize}[noitemsep] \item \textit{Unawareness}: The original experimental prompts provide explicit relational metadata that allows LLMs to recognize the underlying social theory.
+Our audit confirms that all tested frontier models (Table~\ref{tab:unawareness-result}) accurately identified the experiment's intent, triggering social desirability bias where agents act to fulfill the researcher's theoretical expectations. \item \textit{Interaction}: In the original setup, agents are directly informed of the global relationship graph.
+This bypasses the ecological requirement of social life: in human societies, relationships are latent and must be inferred through observed interactions and discourse, not granted via system-level ``god-view'' context. \end{itemize}

+To rectify these flaws, we introduced an implicit inference protocol.
+Instead of receiving explicit relational labels, three agents engaged in group discussions where their underlying affiliations were masked.
+Agents had to infer the ``friend/enemy'' status of their peers through linguistic cues and dialogue history, mirroring the cognitive demands of real-world social navigation.
+As illustrated in Fig.~\ref{fig:social-balance}, the transition from explicit prompts to {\methodname}-compliant interaction led to a precipitous decline in balanced states, dropping from $60.7_{\pm1.93}\%$ to $34.4_{\pm1.88}\%$ (mean difference $= 26.3$; 95\% CI: $[21.0, 31.6]$; $z = 9.42$; $p < 0.0001$; $n = 640$).
+This reduction indicates that LLMs do not inherently ``seek'' structural balance; rather, they perform it when the prompt provides a theoretical template.
+When forced to rely on social inference—a hallmark of human collective intelligence—the ``emergent'' balance in AI society vanishes.

-\subsection{Telephone Game (Rumor Chain Effect)}
+\subsubsection{Telephone Game (Rumor Chain Effect)}